aishichandra/Slang_NYT_XWord/README.md

 Graph1, Graph2 and Graph3 are the visuals in the order as they are seen in the report.
 They were created in Datawrapper, edited in Illustrator and uploaded to html using ai2html.js.

 ##### 4. Sources

+<b> Sources: </b><br/>
+“Crossword Editor Opens the Door to Innovation across the Board Shortz Story.”
+Baltimore Sun, https://www.baltimoresun.com/news/bs-xpm-1993-11-22-1993326127-story.html. <br/>
+“In the CROSS-FIRE.”
+Chicago Tribune, https://www.chicagotribune.com/news/ct-xpm-1993-11-07-9311080002-story.html. <br/>
+Aronow, Isaac.
+“How Word Lists Help - or Hurt - Crossword Puzzles.”
+The New York Times, The New York Times, 6 Oct.
+2021, https://www.nytimes.com/2021/10/06/crosswords/wordlists-for-constructing-puzzles.html. <br/>
+Zhou, Yanchun, and Yanhong Fan.
+“Home-Academy Publication.”
+Home-Academy Publication, Changchun University of Science and Technology, Changchun, China, https://academypublication.com/. <br/>
+“Unpack.”
+GRAMMARIST, 16 Apr.
+2022, https://grammarist.com/new-words/unpack/. <br/>

-Apart from the sources that I have listed in the story, I messaged a few NYT Crossword constructors on Twitter who were incredibly kind with their time: Aimee Lucido, Will Nediger and Robyn Weintraub.
+Apart from the sources that I have listed, I messaged a few NYT Crossword constructors on Twitter who were incredibly kind with their time: Aimee Lucido, Will Nediger and Robyn Weintraub.
 While Aimee and Will are featured in the story, Robyn's comments were about social media and word lists -> an angle I didn't have too much time to research and explore for this piece but a important topic to address in the future